sinon/sinon.github.io/content/project-based-learning.md

 2023: Two slightly more serious attempts:

 - Explored Rust + Kafka integration for a potential work proposal
-- Started on "Zero to Production in Rust" in October, though as I followed along with the book I was also [re-implementing it in Axum][19] instead of Actix Web which the book uses.
+- Started on [Zero to Production in Rust][20] in October, though as I followed along with the book I was also [re-implementing it in Axum][19] instead of Actix Web which the book uses.
+This was an improvement as the topic of the book aligned nicely with my day job as a Backend focussed engineer but I found I was learning more about Axum than making strides with my Rust fundamentals.

 Late 2023: Returned to coding with Advent of Code.
-While this got me writing Rust daily for a few weeks, I soon began to spend more time learning AoC problem-solving patterns than Rust idioms.
+While this got me writing Rust daily for a few weeks, I ended up spending more time on AoC problem-solving patterns than Rust idioms.

 2024: Started preparing for another AoC attempt starting with some prep in November, more focused this time but still searching for a better learning approach.